 Thailand is one of the most beautiful and culturally diverse countries in South-East Asia.
-The River Kwai, just a few hours from Bangkok, is rich with magnificent scenery, flora and bird life.
-It is the most picturesque of rivers, the scene and mood constantly changing.
-See map.
+The River Kwai, just a few hours from Bangkok, is rich with magnificent scenery, flora and birdlife.
+With the landscape constantly changing, it is the most picturesque of rivers (see the River Kwai map).

-There are two river Kwai’s: the Kwai Noi, which we explore, and the Kwai Yai.
+There are two river Kwai: the Kwai Noi, which we explore, and the Kwai Yai.
 Both rivers flow down from great lakes in the mountainous Burma border region.
-The two Kwais join in a confluence at the attractive town Kanchanaburi.
-They then form the Mae Khlong River that flows into the Gulf of Thailand at the bustling, colourful fishing port of Samut Songkhram.
+The two Kwai’s merge at the attractive town of Kanchanaburi, and form the Mae Khlong River that flows into the Gulf of Thailand at the bustling, colorful fishing port of Samut Songkhram.
 See pictures of the journey along the River Kwai.

-Going upstream, the river journey begins at the town of Kanchanaburi, 124 KM west of Bangkok, famous for its main attraction, the Bridge on the River Kwai.
+The river journey, going upstream, begins at the town of Kanchanaburi, 124 km west of Bangkok, famous for its main attraction: the Bridge on the River Kwai.

-Above the lake one crosses the confluence at Kanchanaburi, famed for the Bridge immortalised in Alec Guiness’s film.
-Despite its associations with the Death Railway, Kanchanaburi is now a typical Thai town, lively and cheerful, with many flower gardens.
-This area is a centre of pilgrimage for war veterans from all the countries involved in the Death Railway, including Japan.
-A must visit includes the newly opened Thailand-Burma Railway Center next to the Main Cemetery.
+Despite its association with the Death Railway, Kanchanaburi is now a typical Thai town, lively and cheerful, with many flower gardens.
+This area is a center of pilgrimage for war veterans from all the countries involved in the Death Railway, including Japan.
+A must-visit includes the newly opened Thailand-Burma Railway Center next to the Don Rak War Cemetery.

 River Kwai Noi

-Entering the Kwai Noi itself the scenery changes dramatically as the jungle closes in and the mountains rise about.
-The further up we go the narrower the river becomes, with dramatic gorges, deep pools and soaring rapids.
-Waterfalls cascade down into the river from crags above.
-Orchids and other flora trail from overhangs.
-The river journey becomes sensational.
+Entering the Kwai Noi itself the scenery changes dramatically as the jungle closes in and the mountains rise above.
+The further up we go the narrower the river becomes, with dramatic gorges, deep pools, and roaring rapids.
+With waterfalls cascading down into the river from crags above, orchids and other flora trails overhanging, the river journey becomes exquisitely sensational.

-Daowadung is as far as we can penetrate safely and from here we can continue by expedition vehicle to visit the lake above and the surrounding national park area.
-In this area the predominant ethnic group are the Mons, whose people may be found in both Burma and Thailand.
-We arrange for a Mon dance troupe to perform in the evening.
+Daowadung is as far as we can penetrate safely.
+From here we can continue by expedition vehicle to visit the lake above and the surrounding national park area which is predominantly inhabited by the Mon ethnic group (we arrange for a Mon dance troupe to perform in the evening.